sebsjames/maths/README.md

 * Transform matrices
 * A quaternion class
 * Scaling and range (or interval) classes
+* Random number, and string generation
+* Classes for working with 2D grids of data (Cartesian and hexagonal)
+* Bezier curves
+* A variety of algorithms (Nelder-Mead, simulated annealing, winding numbers, box filter)
 * Basic statistics including a histo class and a number of bootstrap methods
-* Random number, and string generation
 * A compatible HDF5 wrapper class
-* Classes for working with 2D grids of data (Cartesian and hexagonal)
 * A set of constexpr maths methods, derived from Keith O'Hara's GCEM project

 The vector classes are compatible with C++ algorithms, and have their